rilianx/Research/papers/convexity_detection.md

 The selection of points for linearization affects the tightness of the linear relaxation and consequently the lower bound obtained through the solution of the resulting linear program

-The auxiliary variable method (AVM) [33, 35, 36] is a general method for the **construction of convex and concave relaxations of factorable functions**, i.e., functions representable as a finite recursion of addition, multiplication and composition of intrinsic functions.
+The **auxiliary variable method** (AVM) [33, 35, 36] is a general method for the **construction of convex and concave relaxations of factorable functions**.
+The AVM introduces an auxiliary variable together with a corresponding auxiliary equality constraint for every intermediate nonlinear factor of a given function.
+Then, the convex and concave envelopes of each factor are constructed providing a convex relaxation and a concave relaxation of the original function.
+To linearize the convex and concave envelopes of each factor provided by the AVM, the so-called sandwich algorithm has been developed.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzE0MTY2ODcyLC0yMDg0NzE5MTA4XX0=
+eyJoaXN0b3J5IjpbLTEyMDEzODYzMTUsLTIwODQ3MTkxMDhdfQ
+==
 -->